 5. The MCPTT users are notified about the release of the ad hoc group call.

-6. The MCPTT client(s) receiving ad hoc group call release request, send acknowledgement towards the MCPTT server by sending a ad hoc group call release response.
+6.,6a-6b.
+The MCPTT client(s) receiving ad hoc group call release request, send acknowledgement towards the MCPTT server by sending a ad hoc group call release response.
+If the participants belong to partner MC system, then ad hoc group call release response is routed to the primary MCPTT server via the partner MCPTT server.

 7. The MCPTT client 1, client 2 and client 3 have successfully released the floor control and media plane resources associated with the ad hoc group call that is terminated.
 The MCPTT servers remove the ad hoc group information from the dynamic data held in the MCPTT servers and the ad hoc group ceases to exist, otherwise if the ad hoc group call follows an ad hoc group emergency alert the MCPTT servers keep the dynamic data and the ad hoc group continues to exist.